-Now the world's largest multichannel retailer of video games, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
+A global, specialty retailer of video game products, consumer electronics and wireless services, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
 The metamorphosis from Babbage's into GameStop began with a series of mergers.
 The first was with Software Etc., a deal in which Babbage’s Etc. LLC was formed.

 In 1999, Babbage's Etc. was sold to Barnes & Noble.
 The next merger was with Funco, Inc., which was acquired by Barnes & Noble in June 2000.
 Following this acquisition, Babbage's Etc became a wholly-owned subsidiary of Funco, also the owner and publisher of video game industry magazine Game Informer which began publication in 1991.

 At the end of 2000, Funco changed its name to GameStop, and in 2002 the company completed its initial public offering on the New York Stock Exchange.

 In late 2004, GameStop spun off from Barnes & Noble with its buy back of six million shares of stock from the book seller.
 GameStop then proceeded to acquire Electronics Boutique (EB Games) in 2005.
 In January 2007, GameStop purchased Rhino Video Games from Blockbuster.

 In 2008, GameStop acquired Micromania, France's leading video game retailer.